 How to Select Your Business Owner Title

-As you brainstorm, here are some components to consider before selecting your business owner title.
+As you brainstorm title ideas, here are some components to consider before selecting your business owner title.

 5 Tips for Choosing Your Business Owner Title:

-2. Your Employee Hierarchy — Or Lack Thereof
+2. Reflect on Your Employee Hierarchy — Or Lack Thereof

 Many companies use titles to denote employee hierarchy.
-For example, C-level employees often rank highest within the organization, followed by the managing directors, managers, associates, and so on.
+For example, C-level employees often rank highest within a business structure.
+They are followed by the managing partners, managing directors, managers, associates, and so on.
 Others prefer a flat structure in which titles have no bearing on each employee’s status within the company.
-Whether you have a team now or plan to build one down the road, make sure the titles you choose for yourself and your employees reflect the pecking order you want (or don’t want) within your organization.

 Certain industries lend themselves better to creative titles than others.
-For example, if you run a tech startup, you’re more likely to have the title “Chief Disruptor” than if you own an accounting firm.
+For example, if you run a tech startup, you might have the title “Chief Disruptor.”
+In comparison, you probably won’t choose this title if you own an accounting firm.
 Similarly, your customer base is usually a good indication of how far you should stray from traditional business titles.
-Since word-of-mouth is often your best method of advertising when you own a small business, customers that don’t understand what you do or don’t take you seriously because of your title might not do you the favor of sending you additional business.

-It might be fun to shake things up and call yourself something like “Head Honcho” or “The King,” but not everyone will get the joke.
-If your title makes you appear like you’re not serious about your work — or you take yourself too seriously as a boss — you run the risk of alienating potential employees and customers.
+It might be fun to call yourself something like “Head Honcho” or “The King,” but not everyone will get the joke.
+If your title makes you seem like an amateur or that you take yourself too seriously, you may alienate potential employees and customers.

 Ultimately, it’s okay to get creative with your title.
-Just remember that at the end of the day, you’re running a business, and your title shouldn’t keep people from doing business with you.
+Just remember that at the end of the day, your title shouldn’t deter people from doing business with you.

-Conclusion: Take Time to Consider the Best Business Owner Title for You
+Conclusion: Take Your Time When Choosing the Best Business Owner Title for You

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.